Fall Show

 What about callbacks?

-There will be invitation only callbacks for students that we wish to see more from.
+There will be callbacks by invitation only for students that we wish to see more from.
 At the end of each day of auditions we will be letting students know if they will be invited to callbacks OR we will be sending out an email to students.

 • It is VERY important your email is legible on your audition form.